p2-inc/phasetwo-docs/blog/2022-09-16-self-service.md

 ---
 slug: self-service
 title: Self-service (beta) Launch
-author: Phase Two
+authors: phasetwo
-tags: [ release, keycloak, phase_two, cockroach ]
+tags: [release, keycloak, phase_two, cockroach]
 ---

 We've been pretty quiet over the summer.
 Since we released the [Organizations](https://github.com/p2-inc/keycloak-orgs) and [Magic Link](https://github.com/p2-inc/keycloak-magic-link) extensions and open sourced them, there has been a lot of interest in using Phase Two.